High Fens: Climate

 The reserve is one of the wettest and coldest parts of Belgium.
 It is frequently shrouded in mist and low cloud.
 It has a subalpine climate with strong winds and fierce winters, which are occasionally subarctic.
 The Fagnes plateau intercepts clouds brought by the prevailing Atlantic winds, and this results in copious precipitation, with an average of 1400 mm of rain per year.
 However, beneath the fragile composition of the overlying soils are rocky beds and clay that prevent infiltration of water and thus create the conditions for wetlands, marshes and bogs.

 The highest and lowest annual rainfall recorded are 2024 mm and 762 mm respectively, with maximum on a single day of 156 mm on 7 October 1982 at the Signal de Botrange.
 The maximum snowfall recorded at Signal de Botrange was 115 cm in 1953.
 The maximum number of frost days (when the temperature remains below 0 C) in a year is reported to be 158 days and the minimum is 70 days.
 The lowest temperature recorded was -23.6 C in 1942, but it was -25.2 C in 1952 at Baraque-Michel.

 Several rivers have their sources in the High Fens: the Vesdre, Hoëgne, Warche, Gileppe, Eau Rouge, Amblève, Our, Kyll, and Rur.
 In winter all the water sources freeze into snow making the High Fens one of the best ski resorts in Belgium.
 During winter the swamps appear as if "wrapped in white fluffy snow shawl".

 Zoning

-The region has been zoned under a regulation of 1992 into specific zones, keeping in view the access areas provided for visitors and tourists.
-The areas are allocated to three zones: B, C, and D. Zone B is open daily to the public subject to regulations: bicycles and dogs are forbidden; one must keep to identified tracks; waste is to be disposed of only in trashcans; and silence is to be maintained.
+The region has been zoned under a 1992 regulation into specific areas to manage access for visitors and tourists.
+These areas are designated as Zones B, C, and D. Zone B is open to the public daily, with specific regulations: bicycles and dogs are prohibited, visitors must stay on designated tracks, waste must be disposed of in trashcans only, and silence must be maintained.
 Zone C can be visited only accompanied by a guide authorised by the park administration.
 However no access to this zone is allowed from mid-March to late June, when an endangered species, the black grouse, breeds here.
 Zone D is a totally protected reserve area, with no access to the public.